Export To PDF in MAUI DataGrid (SfDataGrid)

 • RowType: Specifies the row type using the ExportRowType enum.
 It checks the row type and applies different styles based on the type.

-You can use this event to customize the properties of the grid rows that are exported to PDF.
-The following code example demonstrates how to change the background color of the record rows and caption summary rows during the export process.
+Use this event to customize row styles during export.
+The following example demonstrates how to change the background color of record rows based on data values:

 pdfExport.RowExporting += pdfExport_RowExporting;